Redwood National and State Parks

 Outside site

 A network of failing logging roads of at least 660km (Law, 2011) adds sediment to streams (van Mantgem et al., 2013; Golightly et al., 2011; NPS, 2000).
 The impacts on amphibian species have been examined and documented (Welsh Jr. et al., 2019).
-Park authorities have been removing roads since 1978, with 400 km done by 2011 (IUCN Consultation, 2020).
-Funding is the main impediment to completing the remaining 200 km; however, assistance is coming from civil society, with collaboratives such as 'Redwoods Rising' (Save the Redwoods, 2020).
-This threat is therefore well recognised and being addressed, with considerable progress made since inscription of the property in 1980.
+Park management has been removing roads since 1978, with 450 km removed by 2024 (IUCN Consultation, 2024).
+Funding is the main impediment to completing the remaining 210 km; however, assistance is coming from civil society, with collaboratives such as 'Redwoods Rising' (Save the Redwoods, 2020).
+Although this threat is therefore well recognised and being addressed, with considerable progress made since inscription of the property in 1980, it remains high currently.

 (Lack of fire in old growth forest)